 Open Dental's Cloud Path: Middle Tier

-The advantage: you get Open Dental's flat-rate pricing ($179/month) and open-source flexibility with cloud accessibility.
-The disadvantage: you are still managing infrastructure, just in a data center instead of your closet.
-The IT burden shifts but does not disappear.
+The advantage: you get Open Dental's flat-rate pricing ($199/mo year 1, $149/mo year 2+) and extensive customization options with cloud accessibility.
+The tradeoff: you are still managing infrastructure, just in a data center instead of your closet.
+The IT responsibility shifts but does not disappear.

-TMR Take: Open Dental's Middle Tier cloud hosting is a viable option for technically savvy practices that love Open Dental's feature set and pricing but want remote access.
-It is not a substitute for a purpose-built cloud platform.
-If you want true cloud simplicity, this is not it.
+TMR Take: Open Dental's Middle Tier cloud hosting is a viable option for technically savvy practices that appreciate Open Dental's feature set and pricing but want remote access.
+It serves a different need than a purpose-built cloud platform.
+If you are looking for a fully managed cloud experience, consider platforms designed for that from the ground up.

 Other Notable Hybrid Options

 • Dentrix Ascend -- Henry Schein's cloud offering with continuous data replication and nightly backups.
 Multi-location friendly with centralized management.
-But this is cloud-only -- no hybrid fallback.
+This is a cloud-only platform rather than a hybrid option.

 • iDentalSoft -- Cloud-based with no charge for additional users, free updates, and backups included.
-A solid cloud option, though not truly hybrid.
+A solid cloud option, though not a hybrid deployment model.

 • CareStack -- All-in-one cloud platform with no upsells.
 Designed for groups and DSOs.
 Cloud-only but with redundancy built into the architecture.